-A significant portion of our revenues is derived from a certain key customer.
+A significant portion of our revenues is derived from certain key customers.

-During the years ended December 31, 2015 and 2014, we had one major customer, a large defense primary contractor, which comprised 24% and 18% of our revenues, respectively in each year.
+During the years ended December 31, 2016 and 2015, we had two major customers, both large defense primary contractors, which together comprised 25% of our revenues in each year.
+Last year, one of those customers comprised 23% of our sales.
 There were no other customers that comprised greater than 10% of our total revenues during these years.
 While we consider our relationship with this prime contractor to be good, the reduction, delay or cancellation of orders from this customer or this customer's insolvency / inability to pay, for any reason, would reduce our revenue and operating income and could materially and adversely affect our business, operating results and financial condition in other ways.